cozy-creator/gen-server/README.md

 Note that in windows, we add the `MSYS_NO_PATHCONV=1` flag because Windows dcommand line doesn't know how to interpet paths.
 Note that in Docker, destination route paths must be absolute, so `~/.cozy-creator` won't work; you must use `/root/.cozy-creator` or whever your user's home directory is.
 This command below assumes the user is inside of the container is running as root:

 WSL2 version:
+In Windows, run `wsl` to enter Windows Subsystem for Linux.
+And then run:

 ```sh
 docker run \